 The final option you have is to take your employer to court.
 As mentioned before, employers are mandated by the government to offer some form of workers’ comp insurance.
 Failure to offer or provide workers’ comp is illegal under certain state laws, and you may be able to receive compensation through the legal system.
 By litigating your employer, you also get the chance to receive the full amount of your wages because many states only offer a set cap amount.
 If you decide to go the legal route, you need an attorney well versed in workers’ comp litigation who can fight to get you the best settlement you deserve.

 Attorney Robert White is based in the state of Texas, a state known to have no workers’ comp requirements for employees.
-He has worked tirelessly for years to get injury victims the justice they deserve after suffering work-related and sometimes life-altering injuries.
+He has worked tirelessly for years to get injured individuals the justice they deserve after suffering work-related and sometimes life-altering injuries.
 White is a board certified trial lawyer and director for the Texas Trial Lawyer’s Association.
-His expertise in personal injury litigation has helped him to settle claims for a number of victims.
-Contact attorney Robert White today, and learn more about your options as a work-related injury victim.
+His expertise in personal injury litigation has helped him to settle claims for a number of clients.
+Contact attorney Robert White today, and learn more about your options.